hemant24/simple-html5-canvas-game/README.md

 Suresh and Ramesh (simple-html5-canvas-game)
 ================================================

 This is simple html5 canvas based game.
-Game is about two twins zombie brothers named Suresh and Ramesh.
+Game is about twins zombie named Suresh and Ramesh.
 They get trap in a strange world in which
 Suresh has to go to Ramesh place and vice a versa to come out of this world.

 This simple game show how to implement